scperkins/EJEHardenberg.github.io/public/tech-blog/arcstar-chrome-extensions.md

 own developed apps from the main chrome store page, instead of having to go to the developer center first, then see the link.
 It'd be nice to have a faster way to share the url of your own plugins.

+**Edit:** The owner of TweetSave contacted me and suggested to narrow the TweetSave archiving link to just statuses since TweetSave only archives status updates.
+Version 1.2.1 in the store handles this.

 [\*arc]:https://chrome.google.com/webstore/detail/arc-one-click-archiving/hmbmdbfkpgemaefgbinhcfodneaocfeg
 [recent website]:http://tweetsave.com/